 No. Students can apply from 16+ years.
 However, there is an upper limit of 60 for those that may want to apply for a Higher Education loan.

-We offer an Advanced Diploma in Higher Education (ADHE) which is designed to “bridge the gap” for graduates who have not studied Interior Design but wish to progress to MA.
+We offer a Certificate in Interior Design which is designed to “bridge the gap” for graduates who have not studied Interior Design but wish to progress to MA.
 Additionally, our Director of Studies will need to verify that your BA work will be sufficient to achieve the MA.

 Our Diploma courses are designed for beginners, so you will not require any prior qualification.
 You will however, need to have an interest and enthusiasm for Interior Design!